Seattle – Pt I

-Great access to public transport right down the street and a 15 minute walk to Ballard with heaps of bars, restaurants and craft breweries.
+There was great access to public transport right down the street, and a 15 minute walk to Ballard with heaps of bars, restaurants and craft breweries.

 We actually only ended up having 2 full days in Seattle since Wednesday and Saturday ended up being travel days, including a stop off on the way home to the Outlet Mall at Tulalip.